-The freq3's design and innovations which are mostly found within the infrastructure and code design come from the 10 years of web design experience of Robert E. Langford, the maker of the freq3 software.
+The freq3's design and innovations are mostly the result of code design and experience from 10 years of web development experience (4 years professionally).
 Flowstone is the product employed to create the VST .dll and the technologies therein, while much of the programming language employed consists of Ruby code.

-A main goal of the freq3 is to provide much the same experience end users of the fruity parametric EQ2 (by image-line) in other DAW's, such as Mixcraft by Acoustica, Ableton Live, Cakewalk and Studio One.
+A main goal of the freq3 is to provide much the same experience as users of the fruity parametric EQ2 (by image-line) in other DAW's, such as Mixcraft by Acoustica, Ableton Live, Cakewalk and Studio One.
 By providing the same level of functionality in a unique way, it achieves the goal of providing the end user with an equalizer that can be used in all Windows based (VST compatible) DAW and Audio editor software (such as Soundforge) universally, resulting in less of a learning curve.
-A future goal of the software is to possess an interchangable preset system which is cross compatible between DAW and Editor environments.
+A future goal of the software is to possess an inter changeable preset system which is cross compatible between DAW and Editor environments.